Tealium Privacy Statement

-For the purposes of this Privacy Statement, Personal Data is information, including Sensitive Data, that is: (i) about an identified or identifiable individual, (ii) received by us in the U.S. from the EU or Switzerland, and (iii) recorded in any form.
+For the purposes of this Privacy Statement, Personal Data is information, including Sensitive Data, that is: (i) about an identified or identifiable individual, (ii) received by us, and (iii) recorded in any form.
 Personal Data does not include anonymous or non-personal information (i.e., information that cannot be associated with or tracked back to a specific individual).
 “Sensitive Data” means Personal Data specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, sex life, the commission or alleged commission of any offense, any proceedings for any offense committed or alleged to have been committed by the individual or the disposal of such proceedings, or the sentence of any court in such proceedings.

 2.1.2 What Personal Data Do We Collect?